-• Recipient Responsibilities and Compliance with Federal Requirements, Term and Condition Number (No.) 1.
-The term and condition has been updated to cross-reference Term and Condition No. 14 for recipient responsibilities to notify NSF when a significant development that could impact the award occurs between project reporting dates.
+• Recipient Responsibilities and Federal Requirements, Term and Condition Number (No.) 1.
+This term and condition has been clarified to note that unless otherwise specified, GC-1 applies to all recipient types.

+The term and condition also has been updated to cross-reference Term and Condition No. 14 for recipient responsibilities to notify NSF when a significant development that could impact the award occurs between project reporting dates.

-The National Policy Requirements Matrix has been revised to solely list those requirements that are applicable to NSF awards and has been renamed National Policy Requirements for Recipients of NSF Awards.
+The National Policy Requirements Matrix has been revised to solely list those requirements that are applicable to NSF grants and has been renamed National Policy Requirements for Recipients of NSF Awards.

-• Prior Approval Requirements, Term and Condition No. 3.
+• Prior Approval Requirements, Term and Condition No. 2.
 The previous Project Changes term and condition text has been revised to consolidate the prior approval requirements into the same location in the document.
 Specific information on flow down provisions has been removed, given that the recipient is responsible for addressing the relevant requirements in subaward instruments.

 The Prior Approval Matrix has been updated for consistency with the revised 2 CFR part 200.
-The document also has been revised to solely list those requirements that are applicable to NSF awards and has been renamed the NSF Prior Approval Matrix.
+The document also has been revised to solely list those requirements that are applicable to NSF grants and has been renamed the NSF Prior Approval Matrix.

-- Participant Support Costs, Term and Condition No. 4.
+- Participant Support Costs, Term and Condition No. 3.
 This term and condition has been moved up to sequentially provide prior approval coverage in order.
-The term and condition also has been updated to incorporate the revised definition of participant support costs specified in 2 CFR § 200.1. - Rearrangement and Reconversion Costs, Term and Condition No. 5.
+The term and condition also has been updated to incorporate the revised definition of participant support costs specified in 2 CFR § 200.1. - Rearrangement and Reconversion Costs, Term and Condition No. 4.
 This term and condition has been moved up to sequentially provide prior approval coverage in order.
-The reference to Appendix II of 2 CFR part 200 has been relocated to Term and Condition No. 3. - Equipment, Term and Condition No. 8.
+The reference to Appendix II of 2 CFR part 200 has been relocated to Term and Condition No. 2.

+• Equipment, Term and Condition No. 8.
 This term and condition has been streamlined by removing redundant coverage provided in 2 CFR §§ 200.310-316.